About This Strategy - [Return to Top]

 - Labor Relations: Combination of Positive and Restricted/Exclusionary Strategies - Companies shall demonstrate strong employee relations initiatives and low turnover.

-- Sudan: Combination of Positive and Restricted/Exclusionary Strategies - Portfolio 21 monitors if the company has programs, guidelines, and policies in place to avoid corrupt business dealings.
+- Conflict Risk: Combination of Positive and Restricted/Exclusionary Strategies - Portfolio 21 monitors if the company has programs, guidelines, and policies in place to avoid corrupt business dealings.